netlify/cli/docs/commands/init.md

 # `init`

 <!-- AUTO-GENERATED-CONTENT:START (GENERATE_COMMANDS_DOCS) -->
-Configure continuous deployment for a new or existing site
+Configure continuous deployment for an existing site or create a new site without continuous deployment

 **Usage**